A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

-This dimension determines how to utilize collected experience (i.e., observations, actions, rewards, and messages) from agents in a Comm-MARL system.
-We can use a decentralized way to train each agent's model with respective experience.
-The agents can also be trained centrally with accessing all agents' experience as a whole, and one single model will finally be obtained to control all agents.
-However, both decentralized and centralized learning suffer from their own issues.
-Decentralized learning needs to cope with a non-stationary environment due to changing and adapting agents.
-In contrast, centralized learning faces with a stationary environment while the large joint policy space could be too difficult to search.
-As a compromising way, centralized training and decentralized execution (CTDE) \cite{Kraemer2016CTDE,Foerster2016Comm} gradually becomes a standard training scheme for MARL, where agents learn their local policies while using the guidance from central information.
-We categorize recent works on training scheme according to how agents’ experiences are utilized (summarized in Table \ref{tab:scheme}).
+This dimension focuses on how to utilize the collected experiences (such as observations, actions, rewards, and messages) of agents to train their action policies and communication architectures in a Comm-MADRL system.
+Agents can train their models in a fully decentralized manner using only their local experience.
+Alternatively, when global information is accessible, the experiences of all agents can be collected to centrally train a single (centralized) model that controls all agents.
+However, each approach has inherent challenges.
+Fully decentralized learning must cope with a non-stationary environment due to the changing and adapting behaviors of agents, while fully centralized learning faces the complexities of joint observation and policy spaces.
+As a balanced solution, Centralized Training and Decentralized Execution (CTDE) \cite{Kraemer2016CTDE,Foerster2016Comm} has emerged as a popular training schemes in MADRL.
+CTDE approaches allow agents to learn their local policies using guidance from central information.
+Therefore, in the dimension of training schemes, we categorize recent works based on how agents’ experiences are collected and utilized, as detailed in Table \ref{tab:scheme}.

-\paragraph{\textbf{Centralized Learning}} As shown in Figure \ref{fig:CL}, experiences are gathered into a central unit then learning to control all agents.
-Based on our observations, recent works do not assume a central controller during performing in the environment.
+\paragraph{\textbf{Centralized Learning}} As shown in Figure \ref{fig:CL}, experiences are gathered into a central unit, then learning to control all agents.
+Based on our observations, recent works on Comm-MADRL usually do not assume a central controller.